pragma-/Plang/README.md

 #### Type-checking
-Plang has a flexible type system that allows a mixture of dynamic run-time type inference and static compile-time type checking, known as Gradual Typing.
+Plang has a flexible type system that allows a mixture of dynamic run-time type inference and static compile-time type checking, known as gradual typing.

 Type inference is useful for writing short concise code for embedding or prototyping, but runs the risk of run-time errors.
 Static typing is slightly more verbose, but gives